-Below we’ll cover everything from prices to online reviews.
+Our in-depth British Gas Homecare review will cover everything from prices, to packages details and online reviews.
 To start, let’s determine which type of boiler cover you need by explaining the core differences between Homecare products.

 There are four different packages available from British Gas:

 - Homecare Three (300)

 - Homecare Four (400)

 All British Gas Home products include a free annual boiler service.
 Typically, you’d expect to pay anywhere from £70-120 depending on where in the country you are, and how expensive your service engineer is.

 Alongside the service, ALL packages include boiler and controls cover.
 So, if your boiler or thermostat breaks, that’s going to be fixed for free.